ChristyCheuk/Portfolio/README.md

 ## Visualizing government debt
 ### Government Debt Bar Chart
-It represents the government debt-to-GDP ratio from the lowest to the highest so that it could provide the audience with a quick sense, such as Estonia had the lowest and Japan had the highest ratios.
+It represents the government debt-to-GDP ratio from the lowest to the highest so that it could provide the audience with a quick sense, such as Estonia had the lowest ratios and Japan had the highest.

 [Government Debt Bar Chart](/dataviz2.md)